sigma67/ytmusicapi/docs/source/setup/browser.rst

 Manual file creation
 --------------------

-Alternatively, you can paste the cookie to ``headers_auth.json`` below and create your own file:
+Alternatively, you can create your own file ``browser.json`` and paste the cookie:

 .. literalinclude:: headers_auth.json.example
   :language: JSON